Ex Astris Scientia

 Q: May I modify images created/scanned by you?

 A: Any time, if you adhere to the above conditions.
-If you wish I can send you the larger and uncompressed original files (if available).
 But you are required to add a note that you modified the original.
-As already mentioned, I will not approve of images that look like created by me but are esthetically or technically flawed.
+As already mentioned, I will not approve of images that look like created by me but are aesthetically or technically flawed.

-Q: I have found some pictures in the web you might want to post.
+Q: I have found some pictures you might want to post.

 A: With a few exceptions (which is whenever I urgently need an image to illustrate an article) I only post images with the explicit consent of the copyright owner.
-I have thousands of images resting on my hard drive which I don't show because I simply don't remember where they came from.
-Also, I don't want to create a gallery site like many others, and I have to limit the traffic of the site.
-So please don't send me any pictures without being authorized to distribute them, and never send me pictures of unknown origin - unless it is something exciting and new.
+I have thousands of images resting on my hard drive that I don't show because I simply can't tell where they came from.
+So please don't send me any pictures without being authorized to distribute them, and never send me pictures of unknown origin - well, unless it is something exciting and new.

 Q: May I ask you to remove from the site the pictures (or the text) that I sent to you?

-A: Sorry, I never remove anything.
-I will not take the double trouble of first preparing your stuff and then removing it.
-The latter is never effortless, as it usually involves fixing links and textual references and, moreover, explaining to other people why it is gone.
-So you have to consider any permission you grant to EAS as irrevocable.
+A: Sorry, no. I never remove anything.
+I refuse the double work of first preparing your stuff and then removing it.
+The latter is never effortless, as it usually involves finding and fixing several links and textual references and, moreover, justifying to other people why it is gone.
+You have to consider any permission you grant to EAS as absolutely irrevocable.
 I will only make an exception in case of a copyright dispute or if I deem it useful too (for instance, if it contained substantial errors).

-Q: May I load images directly from your server to display them on my website?
+Q: May I load images directly from your server to display them on my website or as my forum avatar?

 Content

-Q: Can you tag the site updates more clearly, and provide links to everything you have changed?
+Q: On your main index page, can you provide links to everything you have changed?

-A: Even if I don't count in typo correction, I am doing about a dozen small updates every day (like adding or replacing images, adding references, hunting dead external links).
-I am unable to keep a log of all these changes.
-Also, I don't want to overburden the main page with loads of puny announcements because then the information about essential features would suffer.
+A: Even if I don't count in typo correction, I make a dozen small updates every few days (like fixing factual errors, adding or replacing images, adding references, hunting dead external links, technical or layout improvements).
+It is impossible to keep a log of all these changes.
+Also, I don't want to overburden the main page with loads of puny announcements because then the information about essential new features would suffer.
 This is why the update list focuses on new content and significant changes of existing stuff.

 Q: In your gallery you forgot to include a picture of Worf's brother Nikolai, and in your review of "These Are The Voyages" you didn't mention Trip's Frankenstein figure.
-Also, your episode reviews are way too subjective compared with the rest of your site.
+Also, your episode reviews are biased - please stick to the facts.

 A: Your remarks are appreciated, but please note that this website comprises different sections with different emphases.
 I certainly make mistakes, but in the particular examples there is neither an omission nor an inconsistency.
-There is nothing such as an "incomplete gallery", and unless there is an error, I won't take suggestions for reviews.
+There is nothing such as an "incomplete gallery", and unless I made an error I won't include your opinions to my reviews.
 Here are the categories of data at EAS:

-A: I intend to get all these things done some day, but long-term projects may have to wait indefinitely because urgent updates eat up most of my spare time.
-It doesn't help if I have one or two hours per day for everything when I need months of research for just one big topic like the article on warp propulsion.
+A: I intend to get all these things done some day, but long-term projects may have to wait indefinitely because urgent updates usually eat up my complete spare time.
+It doesn't help if I have one hour per day when I need months of research for just one big topic like the article on warp propulsion.

 Q: How do you decide what you update and when?

 A: Generally, what I present is governed by the principle "correctness, originality, completeness" - in descending order.
-But the real life of website maintenance dictates a slightly different set of criteria.
+The real life of website maintenance dictates a slightly different set of criteria.
 Taking into account new findings and making amendments to facts, conclusions, layout errors, dead links and typos has the highest priority.
-Dozens of fixes of this kind take place almost every day.
+About a dozen of fixes of this kind take place every few days.
 They are crucial in my view yet almost unnoticeable and are never announced on the index page.
 Updates with common projects and visitor suggestions come next if they can be concluded in a realistic time.
 This all leaves almost no time for bigger projects.

-Q: Will you create a database on species, planets, actors, weapons, medical procedures, holodeck programs, etc.?
+Q: Will you create databases on species, planets, actors, weapons, medical procedures, holodeck programs, etc.?

 A: I see some of these suggestions as future options.
 But note in the previous answer that "completeness" is the least significant of the criteria.
 It can't be my goal to post every available image or to create complete lists of each and everything ever mentioned.
 If you are looking for a fairly complete database, Memory Alpha will much better suit your needs.

-Q: Now that Star Trek is gone, are you going to create a site about other science fiction?
+Q: Are you going to create a site about other science fiction?

 Q: I sent you some information/suggestions weeks ago.
 Why didn't you include them?

 A: I am grateful for any assistance in expanding and updating this site.
 But unless mistakes need to be corrected or the update takes me just a couple of minutes your suggestions will generally have to wait several weeks or even months.
-In many cases I won't be able to take it into account at all, because there always are more pressing tasks, because it is not verifiable, because it results in an unrealistic quantity of work or because I can't find the right place or format for it (in the above five categories of data).
-Please acknowledge that this is no official or commercial website.
-It is maintained by me in my scarce spare time and not funded by anyone else.
+In many cases I won't be able to take it into account at all, because it is hard to verify, because it results in an unrealistic quantity of work or because I can't find the right place or format for it.
+Please acknowledge that I'm not a company.
+I maintain this site in my spare time and pay for it out of my own pocket.
 Still, it is totally free for everyone.
-I feel no obligation to fulfill any visitor suggestion brought forth.
+I feel no obligation to fulfill any visitor suggestion brought forward.

-Q: Why don't you have anything about the Bonecracker Heavy Attack Cruiser and the Starfleet Special Strike Force?
+Q: Why don't you have anything about the Bonecracker Heavy Attack Cruiser and the Starfleet Special Strike Force in your databases and articles?

-Q: I looked through your ship database, but Riker's U.S.S.
-Titan NCC-80102 of the Luna class is missing.
+Q: I looked through your ship database, but the Manticore Heavy Destroyer from Star Trek Online is missing.

-A: *Sigh* It's not there because the design is non-canon.
+A: It's not there because the design is non-canon.

-Q: I can point you to detailed schematics of the Enterprise-J for your database.
+Q: I can point you to detailed fan-made schematics of the Enterprise-J for your database.

 A: Thanks, but I won't show them because we could see too little of that ship to make out more than a coarse shape.
-Everything detailed would be way too much speculation for EAS.
+Everything detailed would be too much speculation.

-A: If I got my hands on any of these, be assured that I would show them at EAS the very same hour.
+A: If I got my hands on these, be assured that I would upload them immediately.
 You are mistaken if you think that bigger side views must exist because there are thumbnails.
-The latter are just placeholders and not smaller versions of images with the necessary level of detail.
+The latter are often just placeholders and not smaller versions of images with a higher level of detail.
 Please read about the Structure of the Starship Database.

 Q: Why do you have so few definite figures on your site, for instance about weapons power?